-You may download the FERPA release form and submit it diretly to the Registrar's Office.
+You may download the FERPA release form and submit it to the Registrar's Office.

-If you are seeking a Good Student Discount or other student status confirmation for insurance, you may utilize the online enrollment verification and/or the college transcript to verify eligibility.
+If you are seeking a student status confirmation for insurance, you may utilize the online enrollment verification and/or the college transcript to verify eligibility.
 The National Student Clearinghouse is SUNY Cortland's authorized agent for providing degree and enrollment verifications.
-Please contact the National Student Clearinghouse at http://www.studentclearinghouse.org/ (or directly at http://www.degreeverify.com/) or at (703) 742-4200.
-In some rare cases, a company may require additional information that is not part of an Clearinghouse enrollment or degree verifdication.
+Please contact the National Student Clearinghouse (or verify directly at http://nscverifications.org/welcome-to-verification-services/), or call 703-742-4200.
+In some rare cases, a company may require additional information that is not part of an Clearinghouse enrollment or degree verification.
 In these cases, an in-house verification may be needed.
 Learn more about in-house verifications, and when they may be used.